MBBS

 The total duration of PAHS MBBS curriculum is six years.
 Different components of the curriculum along the six years are as follow:

-Introductory course: 6 months
+Foundation course: 3 months

 Basic Science course: 2 years